Professional status is an exciting new way to boost your learners’ employability

 Is this different to CIMSPA membership?

-Student and graduate members continue to be valued members of the CIMSPA community and benefit from all that we currently offer but will not be eligible for a professional status until they gain a role relevant to their qualification.
+Student and graduate members are valued members of the CIMSPA community and benefit from all that we currently offer but are not be eligible for a professional status until they have completed their qualification and gained a relevant role in the sector.

-For individuals working in the sport and physical activity sector, professional status will form the core of their CIMSPA membership.
-They’ll still be part of our community of qualified, experienced professionals, but professional status will further support them in gaining recognition of their impact and commitment – from employers, the healthcare sector and the general public.
+For individuals working in the sport and physical activity sector, professional status forms the core of their CIMSPA membership.
+They are part of our community of qualified, experienced professionals, and professional status further supports them in gaining recognition of their impact and commitment – from employers, the healthcare sector and the general public.

-With clear, defined titles, postnominals and digital assets to display, they will be able to easily assure anyone that they are equipped with relevant, up-to-date knowledge and can be relied on.
+With clear, defined titles, postnominals and digital assets to display, they can easily assure anyone that they are equipped with relevant, up-to-date knowledge and can be relied on.

-How will professional status help learners with their career?
+How does professional status help learners with their career?

-The launch of professional status will support sector professionals to be recognised by employers and allied sectors such as healthcare.
+Professional status supports sector professionals to be recognised by employers and allied sectors such as healthcare.

 It allows individuals to be celebrated, promoted and easily recruited for the skills and competencies needed in different level roles within the workforce.